Coder-Mujahid/Portfolio_final/README.md

 ## ⚙️ Technologies Used

 - **HTML, CSS, JavaScript:** Built with modern web technologies for a smooth and seamless user experience.
-- **React:** Utilized the React library for efficient component-based development and enhanced performance.
 - **GitHub Pages:** Deployed the portfolio using GitHub Pages for easy access and sharing.

 ## 📷 Screenshots